boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #figure-QoS-5QI-mapping-example title="Example of 3GPP QoS Mapped to TN QoS" artwork-align="center"}

-In current SDO progress of 3GPP (Rel.17) and O-RAN the mapping of 5QI to
+In current SDO progress of 3GPP (Release 17) and O-RAN, the mapping of 5QI to
-DSCP is not expected in per-slice fashion, where 5QI to DSCP mapping may
+DSCP is not expected to be in a per-slice fashion, where 5QI to DSCP mapping may
 vary from 3GPP slice to 3GPP slice, hence the mapping of 5G QoS DSCP values
 to TN QoS Classes may be rather common.